ptillemans/litra-control/README.md

 _project_ so good to clarify requirements.

 I want:
+- to control the light with a keyboard shortcut
 - it to be a simple command-line app, e.g. `litra-control on`
 - it has to work on Linux, Windows (and Mac eventually, I gave mine to my daughter)
+- it has to be consistent in Lin/Win/Mac and posh/bash/zsh (which rules out shell scripts)
 - it has to be able to live in *~/.local/bin* as I do not want to fiddle with my PATH variable
 - it has to have minimal dependencies and not break when Python updates
 - it should be able to keep working for years without surprises